Why Do Dogs Howl?

 Common reasons dogs howl

-Whether your dog is trying to communicate with a family member or neighborhood dogs, here are a few common reasons your dog may be howling.
+Whether your pup is trying to communicate with a family member or a neighborhood dog, here are a few common reasons dogs howl.

 Separation anxiety or loneliness